Project-READ-Literacy-Network/prln-website/content/about/events-and-awards/reading-rumble-events/reading-rumble-2024.md

 +++

 Reading Rumble is a book trivia fundraising event for teams to have fun & compete for prizes - all while supporting literacy in Waterloo-Wellington!
-It is a fun and energizing social event for everyone!
-Our 2024 acclaimed Canadian book selections are "Everyone in This Room Will Someday Be Dead" by Emily Austin & "Under an Outlaw Moon" by Dietrich Kalteis.
-Register your team today (2 - 5 people) http://bit.ly/Rumble2024
+It was a fun and energizing social event for everyone!
+Our 2024 acclaimed Canadian book selections were "Everyone in This Room Will Someday Be Dead" by Emily Austin & "Under an Outlaw Moon" by Dietrich Kalteis.
+Thank You to all of our participants and donors for making this year's Reading Rumble a successful and exciting event for everyone!